MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-conversations.md

 Designing a bot's conversation flow involves deciding how a bot responds when the user says something to it.
 A bot first recognizes the task or conversation topic based on a message from the user.
 To determine the task or topic (known as the *intent*) associated with a user's message, the bot can look for words or patterns in the text of the user's message, or it can take advantage of services like [Language Understanding](bot-builder-concept-luis.md) and [QnA Maker](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/overview/overview).

 Once the bot has recognized the user's intent, depending on the scenario, the bot could fulfill the user's request with a single reply, completing the conversation in one turn, or it might require a series of turns.
-For multi-turn conversation flows, the Bot Builder SDK provides [state management](./bot-builder-howto-v4-state.md) for keeping track of a conversation, [prompts](bot-builder-prompts.md) for asking for information, and [dialogs](bot-builder-dialog-manage-conversation-flow.md) for encapsulating conversation flows.
+For multi-turn conversation flows, the Bot Framework SDK provides [state management](./bot-builder-howto-v4-state.md) for keeping track of a conversation, [prompts](bot-builder-prompts.md) for asking for information, and [dialogs](bot-builder-dialog-manage-conversation-flow.md) for encapsulating conversation flows.

 In a complex bot with multiple subsystems, it can be the case that you use multiple services to recognize intent, one for each subcomponent of the bot.
 The [dispatch tool](bot-builder-tutorial-dispatch.md) gets the results of multiple services in one place when you combine conversational subsystems into one bot.